 Mental Health and Well-being

-Mental Well-being has been firmly placed on the national agenda.
-We too have noticed an increased number of children experiencing behaviours that indicate anxiety or stress.
-These behaviours include attachment issues, reluctance to come into school, negative thinking traps, friendship problems, anger, lack of focus, and negative or destructive behaviours etc.
+Mental Well-being has been firmly placed on the national agenda with an increasing number of children experiencing behaviours that indicate anxiety or stress.
+These behaviours include attachment issues, attention seeking behaviours, reluctance to come into school, negative thinking traps, friendship problems, anger, lack of focus, and negative or destructive behaviours to name but a few.

-We know children learn best when they feel safe and secure and this is why it is important to pay attention to this important area.
+We know children learn best when they feel safe, secure and emotionally stable.
 We also know that providing a mentally healthy, nurturing culture for our children, parent and staff community contributes to good mental health which then improves a child’s prospects of leading a full and active life.

 What Is Mental Health?